Last updated on 11-Apr-2020

 - Pumpkin Pie Spice – Great on, well, pumpkin pie!
 But also on other Fall baking recipes and desserts.

 - Chinese Five Spice – Usually a blend of cinnamon, cloves, fennel, star anise, and Szechwan peppercorns.
-Adds an Asian accent to meat or seafood dishes, pairs well with soy sauce (or tamari) and/or sesame oil.
+Adds an Asian tone to meat or seafood dishes, pairs well with soy sauce (or tamari) and/or sesame oil.

 - Curry Powder – A blend of spices and no mixture is the same as the next.
 From Caribbean to Indian to Japanese curries, you can try the different variations/brands, find your favourite, or just enjoy them all (like we do)!